seinecle/linux-security-tutorials/docs/generated-slides/subdir/all-commands-in-order-en_temp_html.md

  dpkg-reconfigure tzdata

  //ST: !
+==== harden the kernel
+ vi /etc/sysctl.d/local.conf

+ - Paste the contents of link:resources/kernel_config.txt[this file]:
+ - Close the file
+ - reboot the server

+//ST: !
 ==== changing SSH port
  vi /etc/ssh/sshd_config

-Text to change in the file: change port SSH 22 by a new port (*let's say 1234*), write the new port down somewhere
+Text to change in the file:

+- change port SSH 22 by a new port (*let's say 1234*), write the new port down somewhere
+- ChallengeResponseAuthentication no
+- UsePAM no

  service sshd restart